hdkaran/zoomoAssessment/README.md

 2. In your terminal, while you're in the ZoomoTests directory, run the command "dotnet test"

 Please note: The test for URL checker might fail, that is due to the fact that one of the files being used has a lot of links in it and some of the links occasionally does not work.

+Please feel free to contact me if there are any problems running the project.
+My email is karanbhatia0161@gmail.com